tesoph/audio/README.md

    * Styling cross-browser compatible range inputs with CSS from [css-tricks.com](https://css-tricks.com/styling-cross-browser-compatible-range-inputs-css/*/).

 ### Acknowledgements
-* [This Processing forum thread](https://forum.processing.org/two/discussion/14153/p5-updating-variables-from-outside-sketch-instance) was a useful starting point for getting the DOM inputs to control the sketch variables.

 * This README was created following the format of and has taken inspiration from Code Institute student [AJGreaves's README](https://github.com/AJGreaves/picflip/blob/master/README.md).

 * Thanks to my mentor Brian Macharia for support and advice.